dainst/civers-prototype/README.md

 - `Docker`
 - `docker-compose`

-Under Mac and Windows this means just installing `Docker Desktop` which includes both.
+Under Mac and Windows this means just installing `Docker Desktop`, which includes both.

 When running under Windows it is also recommended to make use of `GitBash`.